Mariuscheng/GameBoy_Emulator/README.md

-# A.I Script Project - GameBoy Emulator (Not Complete)
+# GameBoy Emulator

 This project is a GameBoy emulator written in C++ using SDL3 for graphics, input, and audio handling.
 The goal is to accurately emulate the original Nintendo GameBoy hardware, allowing users to play classic GameBoy games on modern systems.

 ## Features

-- ✅ Accurate emulation of the GameBoy CPU (LR35902) - All 256 opcodes implemented
+- ✅ Accurate emulation of the GameBoy CPU (LR35902) - All documented opcodes implemented
 - ✅ Graphics rendering using SDL3
 - ✅ Input handling for GameBoy controls
-- 🔄 Audio emulation (planned)
+- ✅ Audio emulation (APU logic implemented)
 - ✅ ROM loading and cartridge support
 - 🔄 Save state functionality (planned)
 - 🔄 Debugging tools (planned)